Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 7 Oktober 2025 00.25.01 UTC
+- WIB: Selasa, 7 Oktober 2025 01.37.43 UTC
-- WITA: Selasa, 7 Oktober 2025 01.25.01 UTC
+- WITA: Selasa, 7 Oktober 2025 02.37.43 UTC
-- WIT: Selasa, 7 Oktober 2025 02.25.01 UTC
+- WIT: Selasa, 7 Oktober 2025 03.37.43 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: friendship
+Kategori: nature